McTwist/Blockland-Forum-Add-On-Scraper/readme.md

 path = Path to where to download the files.
 Default: None sleep = How long you will wait between each call to a domain.
 Default: 5,10 database_file = The path to store the database to.
-Default: blforum.sqlite urls = All the urls to check against.
+Default: blforum.sqlite -vvv  = Amount of verbosity.
+More v, the more verbose.
+Default: 0 urls = All the urls to check against.
 Default: Link to Blockland Forum Add-On Board
 ```